-The Town prohibits open-air burning unless you obtain a burn permit, as per the Town's Open-Air Fire By-law.
+The Town of Lincoln prohibits open-air burning unless you obtain a burn permit, as per the Town's Open-Air Fire By-law.
 An "open-air fire" is defined as a fire in any open place, yard, field or area which is not contained or enclosed by a building or structure, and includes agricultural fires, chimineas, bonfires, and campfires.

 - Permits are available online - apply from the safety and convenience of your own home